Oil refinery/petroleum refinery

 As the drill bit moves downwards, it is surrounded by a thick liquid suspension of clay-like materials – the drilling mud – whose purposes include:

 Although not specifically involved in oil recovery, drilling muds are a vital part of the overall oil production process, and have important applications for filtration – in their initial formulation, and in their recycling, to remove rock fragments.
-Drilling muds are a complex mixture, and therefore expensive in first cost, so it makes sound economic sense to recycle them as often as possible, which creates quite an exacting task for the mud recycle filter – to remove the maximum of the rock fragment content of the returned mud, while changing the basic composition as little as possible.
+Drilling muds is a kind of complex mixture, and therefore expensive in first cost, so it makes sound economic sense to recycle them as often as possible, which creates quite an exacting task for the mud recycle filter – to remove the maximum of the rock fragment content of the returned mud, while changing the basic composition as little as possible.

 Recovery Fluid Flows